adaltas/node-csv-docs/src/md/parse/options/columns_duplicates_to_array.md

 # Option `columns_duplicates_to_array`

 When activated by settings its value to `true`, the `columns_duplicates_to_array` option will convert the return values into arrays of values when multiple columns of the same name are found.

-This imply the usage of the `columns` mode where records are returned as literal objects.
+The option implies the usage of the `columns` mode where records are returned as literal objects.
+An error is thrown if the `columns` mode is not activated.

 * Type: `boolean`
 * Optional